Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography: Setup

+{where $G_F$ is the Fermi constant and $\theta_c$ the Cabibbo angle.
+The quartic prefactor on the right-hand side represents the only known $O(\alpha_s)$ correction to the rate, which is moreover logarithmically enhanced at low temperatures as it originates from a so-called non-Fermi-liquid (nFL) contribution to the specific heat of QM \cite{Schwenzer:2012ga} (see also \cite{Gerhold:2004tb,Schafer:2004zf}).
+As discussed in detail around fig.~\ref{fig:nFLeffect} of the Supplemental Material, this correction allows us to gauge the importance of the (partially unknown) $\mathcal{O}(\alpha_s)$ corrections to the rate: for $\sigma=0$, the result reduces to the leading-order rate, while for $\sigma\equiv 4\alpha_s/(9\pi)$ and $\Lambda\approx 0.158\sqrt{\alpha_s}\sqrt{\mu_u^2 + \mu_d^2 + \mu_s^2}$ one recovers the result derived in \cite{Schwenzer:2012ga}.}

-with $G_F$ the Fermi constant and $\theta_c$ the Cabibbo angle. \footnote{We have checked that the free-quark $\zeta$ following from eq.~\eqref{eq:lambda1} agrees with the unpaired results of \cite{Alford:2006gy}, where the numerical rate was evaluated without the small-$T$ or small-$m_s$ approximations.} We employ this expression for the rate in the following, acknowledging that corrections to this result from QCD may be sizable and planning to revisit them in future work.
-We note, however, that the qualitative behavior at strong coupling likely remains the same: In holography, the QCD contribution to the rate, replacing the leading-order multiplicative factor $\mu_d^5 T^2$ above, is available from the convolution of two flavor-current correlators.
+{While the unknown QCD corrections to the rate may be sizable, we note that the qualitative behavior of the rate likely remains the same at strong coupling:} In holography, the QCD contribution to the rate, replacing the leading-order multiplicative factor $\mu_d^5 T^2$ above, is available from the convolution of two flavor-current correlators.
 For these correlators, calculations at non-zero quark densities in the D3-D7 model show a linear dependence on the temperature at low frequencies \cite{Erdmenger:2007ja,Mas:2008jz,Erdmenger:2008yj}, consistent with the formula we use.
 Furthermore, the normalization of the correlators depends on the number of colors and flavors but not on the 't Hooft coupling, thus keeping the rate constant in the strong-coupling limit.

-A study of energy dissipation during a compression-decompression cycle near beta equilibrium connects $\zeta$ to various susceptibilities $\chi_{ij} \equiv \partial^2 p / \partial \mu_i \partial \mu_j$ and reaction rates (see Supplemental Material sec.~A).\footnote{The breaking of $\beta$ equilibrium in mergers is discussed in \cite{Alford:2018lhf, Yang:2023ogo}.} If we only take into account the $u+d\longleftrightarrow u+s$~\cite{Sad:2007afd}, this leads to
+A study of energy dissipation during a compression-decompression cycle near beta equilibrium connects $\zeta$ to various susceptibilities $\chi_{ij} \equiv \partial^2 p / \partial \mu_i \partial \mu_j$ and reaction rates (see Supplemental Material sec.~A).\footnote{The breaking of $\beta$ equilibrium in mergers is discussed in \cite{Alford:2018lhf, Yang:2023ogo}.} If we only take into account the $u+d\longleftrightarrow u+s$ process~\cite{Sad:2007afd}, this leads to